arcaraynier/interviewprac/README.md

 yeahgeee tired and

 asdsadsa
-please do it now. now now now eeee
+please do it now. now now now eeees

 Motivation motivation
 feb 8 2025.